AntonGensitskiy/google-cloud/docs/BigQueryTable-batchsink.md

 **Table Key**: List of fields that determines relation between tables during Update and Upsert operations.

+**Ordered By**: Columns names and sort order that will be applied to source data during Upsert operation.

 **Create Partitioned Table**: Whether to create the BigQuery table with time partitioning.
 This value is ignored if the table already exists.
 * When this is set to true, table will be created with time partitioning.